alashkari/ByteNet/README.md

 I found that the 4.41 KHz sampling rate may be a too small, since by Nyquest theorem we won't be able to reconstruct frequencies above 2.2 KHz.
 I strongly suggest to try a higher sampling frequency rate.

 The CNN architecture seems to be powerfull enogh to capture the hidden patterns in STFT of audio files.
-However, appling a RNN seems to be interesting in our problem (in this approach, the STFT may be discarded).
+However, applying a RNN seems to be interesting in our problem (in this approach, the STFT may be discarded).

 Although the test accuracy seems to be low, I believe that altering the sampling rate will produce a powerfull classifier.